keerthigadde/Codetest/README.md

-Follow the instructions mentioned in attached file for testing and running application(screen shot attached in word document) Instructions to run the code:
+Follow the instructions mentioned in attached file( project instructions )for testing and running application(screen shot attached in word document)
+Instructions to run the code:
 1. Run Spring Boot application and it will run on port no: 8081
 2. In-memory database is used and it can be found at : http://localhost:8081/console